Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Correlation clustering

 Generally, the objective of clustering problems is to group elements into a family of subsets, named clusters, such that the elements within a cluster are more similar to one another than elements in different clusters.
 In case of the correlation clustering problem, we would like to cluster without specifying the number of clusters in advance based only on pairwise relations.
 The problem was introduced by Bansal et al.~\cite{Bansal2004} to the theoretical computer science community and has applications amongst others in social psychology, statistical mechanics and biological networks.

 Instances of correlation clustering problems are commonly represented as a graph problem, where the nodes are the elements to be grouped in clusters and edge weights represent similarities between these elements.
 Correlation clustering is then formally defined in the following way: let $G(V,E)$ be an undirected graph, where $V,E$, denotes the sets of nodes and edges, respectively.
 Let $N$ be the total amount of nodes, i.e. $N = |V|$.
 Every edge $(u,v)\in E$ is labelled either `+' or `--', depending on whether the elements are similar or dissimilar, respectively.
 This is the unweighted variant of correlation clustering.
 Additionally, one can also consider the weighted variant: edges $(u,v)$ carry weights $w_{(u,v)}\in \mathbb{R}^+$ describing an additional measurement of similarity or dissimilarity.
 There are two complementary problems to correlation clustering.
 MAXAGREE aims to maximize the number of agreements, defined as the number of `+' edges inside clusters plus the number of `--' edges across clusters.
 In MINDISAGREE one wants to minimize the number of disagreements: the number of `+' edges across different clusters plus the number of `--' edges inside clusters.
 The decision versions of MAXAGREE and MINDISAGREE are identical and known to be NP-complete~\cite{Bansal2004}.
 However, they differ in the approximation setting.
 MAXAGREE on general graphs is APX-hard: to be precise, it has been shown that for every $\epsilon > 0$, it is NP-hard to approximate both the weighted~\cite{Charikar2005} and unweighted~\cite{Tan2007} versions of MAXAGREE within a factor of $79/80 + \epsilon$, and the best classical algorithm has approximation ratio $\alpha =0.7666$~\cite{Swamy2004} via semi-definite programming (SDP) with rounding techniques.
+In the remainder of the text this specific value of $\alpha$ will be refered to as the \textit{Swamy bound}, named after the author of Ref~\cite{Swamy2004}.
 If the graph is complete and unweighted the problem becomes significantly easier although still NP-hard.
 For complete graphs, Bansal et al.~provided a polynomial time approximation scheme (PTAS)~\cite{Bansal2004}.
 MINDISAGREE is APX-hard on \textit{both} complete~\cite{Bansal2004} and general graphs~\cite{Charikar2005}, and the best approximation algorithm achieves only an approximation logarithmic in the input size~\cite{Emanuel2003}.
+When the correlation clustering problem is restricted to a fixed number of clusters $k$, it also remains NP-hard when $k\geq2$, albeit with existing PTASs for both the maximization as well as the minimization variant \cite{Giotis2006}.